Skip to main content

 Whether metformin extends lifespan in non-diabetic humans is being studied actively.
 Animal data shows lifespan extension in several species.
 Population studies of diabetic patients on metformin show lower rates of cancer and possibly Alzheimer's.
 The TAME trial aims to test this directly.
 We treat metformin as a "promising tool with low downside" rather than a proven longevity drug.

 The SELECT trial published in 2023 showed that semaglutide (Wegovy) reduced major cardiovascular events by 20% in non-diabetic patients with overweight or obesity and prior heart disease.
-This was a major shift, because it proved that GLP-1 medications protect the heart even when given specifically for weight, not blood sugar.
+This was a major change, because it proved that GLP-1 medications protect the heart even when given specifically for weight, not blood sugar.
 It changed how cardiologists think about obesity treatment.

-GLP-1 medications act on receptors in the hypothalamus (the brain's hunger control center) and the reward system.
+GLP-1 medications act on receptors in the hypothalamus (the brains hunger control center) and the reward system.
 They reduce "food noise," the constant intrusive thoughts about eating.
 Some studies suggest they may help with addictive behaviors beyond food, including alcohol and nicotine.
 Long-term effects on cognition are still being studied.

 Metformin can lower vitamin B12 by interfering with calcium-dependent absorption in the gut.
-Long-term use raises the risk of B12 deficiency, especially in older adults and vegetarians.
+Long-term use raises the risk of B12 deficiency, particularly in older adults and vegetarians.
 We test B12 yearly and supplement (typically 1000 mcg of methylcobalamin daily) when levels drop below 400 pg/mL.

 "Ozempic face" describes the gaunt look that some people get from rapid weight loss on GLP-1 medications.
 Facial fat is lost along with body fat.
 Prevention focuses on slower loss, adequate protein, resistance training, and good hydration.
 Some patients address lost facial volume cosmetically once weight is stable.